-In two statements released this week, the UK Information Commissioner's Office ("ICO") announced its intention to fine both British Airways and Marriott International for infringements of the General Data Protection Regulation ("GDPR") in connection with data breaches reported by those companies in 2018.
-The proposed fines would be the two largest penalties levied against a company under the GDPR by any regulator in the UK.
-The ICO's announcement follows the French data protection authority's action earlier this year in which it fined Google €50 million (approximately \$56 million USD) for violations of the GDPR related to transparency and consent.
-(See our Client Memo on Google's fine, here.)
-The ICO's announcements, and accompanying fines, highlight the importance of safeguarding and understanding the personal data in a company's possession, whether its own or acquired through corporate transactions.
+In two statements released this week, the U.K. Information Commissioner's Office (ICO) announced its intention to fine both British Airways and Marriott International for infringements of the General Data Protection Regulation ("GDPR") in connection with data breaches reported by those companies in 2018.
+The proposed fines would be the two largest penalties levied against a company under the GDPR by any regulator in the U.K. The ICO's announcement follows the French data protection authority's action earlier this year, in which it fined Google €50 million (approximately US\$56 million) for violations of the GDPR related to transparency and consent.
+The ICO's announcements and accompanying fines highlight the importance of safeguarding and understanding the personal data in a company's possession, whether its own or acquired through corporate transactions.

-The ICO will take account of any representations by British Airways and Marriott and other EU Member States' data protection authorities before taking its final decision.
+The ICO will take account of any representations by British Airways and Marriott and other EU member states' data protection authorities before taking its final decision.